tommyfeeley/pokedex/README.md

 - Navigation - Browse through Pokemon with Previous/Next buttons
 - Retro Design - Authentic Game Boy green screen aesthetic with pixel font
 - Lightning Fast - Database-backed for instant loading
+- Team Builder - Add 6 Pokemon to your team, and check what types they are strong/weak against!

 ### Home Page - Pokemon Grid
 *Grid view showing all 151 Pokemon with search functionality*